weekanda7/Metisse/docs/metis.md

 ## UiClientParams

-UiClientParams is a dataclass containing parameters related to the user interface of the metis library.
-These parameters can be used to customize the appearance and behavior of the user interface elements used in metis.
+UiClientParams is a dataclass containing parameters related to the user interface of the metisse library.
+These parameters can be used to customize the appearance and behavior of the user interface elements used in metisse.

 ### Parameters: